-27. M. is a woman from Mexico.
+20. M. is a woman from Mexico.
 Her daughter, Y., is a derivative on her application and is also independently eligible for asylum.
-M. and Y. speak Spanish and live in Westcentral Illinois.
+M. and Y. speak Spanish and live in West-central Illinois.
 (22-0155215) (22-0155600)

 M. endured many years of physical, emotional, and sexual abuse by her husband in Mexico.
 He gradually became more violent towards her over time.
 He threatened her with a machete and once, broke a number of items in their home including her cellphone, leaving her without a way to communicate.
-M.'s husband verbally and emotionally abused their daughter Y. as well.
+M.'s husband verbally and emotionally abused their daughter Y. as well. .
 M. and Y. escaped Mexico in 2022.
 After they fled, M.'s husband threatened to kill her.
-Although
+Although M. and Y. were issued Notices to Appear (NTAs), the Department of Homeland Security has not filed the NTAs with the immigration court, so their asylum applications were timely filed with

-M. and Y. were issued Notices to Appear (NTAs), the Department of Homeland Security has not filed the NTAs with the immigration court, so their asylum applications were timely filed with USCIS.
+USCIS.
 Once their NTAs are filed with the court, they will be placed into court proceedings.
 All affidavits and supporting materials will be due 15 days prior to their individual merits hearing.

-28. H. is a woman from India.
+21. H. is a woman from India.
 She and her husband, B. filed their applications pro se with USCIS.
-After their interview the Chicago Asylum Office referred their cases to court.
+After they were interviewed at the Chicago Asylum Office, their cases were referred to court.
 This family speaks Hindi and lives in Chicago, Illinois.
 (21-0148068) (21-0148404)